Andreev spin qubits based on the helical edge states of magnetically doped two-dimensional topological insulators: Coupling to electromagnetic radiation and transition amplitudes

-are dimensionless overlap integrals.
-The $g_{ij}$ coefficients in Eq.(\ref{g_ij-def}), which by definition are bounded ($|g_{ij}| \le 1$) and fulfill the property $g_{ji} = g^*_{ij}$, identify the matrix entries of the current density operator (\ref{J-def}), divided by ${\rm e} v_F$, between ABSs.
-In particular, a diagonal entry $g_{ii}$ is related to the spatially averaged current carried by the $i$-th ABS, while the off-diagonal entries $g_{ij}$ (with $i \neq j$) describe the processes of photo-excitation from the $j$-th ABS to the $i$-th ABS.
+For this reason, the ASQ spin-flip processes determined by $g_{ij}$ are electric dipole induced spin processes.

 As far as the $\tilde{g}_{ij}$ are concerned, they are also bounded ($|\tilde{g}_{ij}| \le 1$), fulfill $\tilde{g}_{ji} = -\tilde{g}_{ij}$, and represent the matrix entries of Eq.(\ref{J-def}) between the charge conjugated of the $j$-th ABS and the $i$-th ABS.
 The $\tilde{g}_{ij}$ physically describe photo-excitation from the superconducting condensate to a pair $(i,j)$ of ABSs, as can be deduced from inspection of Eq.(\ref{Hprime-in-terms-of-gamma-v2}).